-Megan Whitehill is an Associate in the New York office of Buckley LLP.
+Megan Whitehill is Counsel in the New York office of Buckley LLP.
 Ms. Whitehill represents corporate and individual clients in a variety of enforcement and litigation matters, as well as internal investigations.

 Ms. Whitehill’s recent representations include: